 - Cornflour (for thickening) if required

-- Pop the rice cooker on, or starting cooking the rice in a saucepan.
+- Pop the rice cooker on, or start cooking the rice in a saucepan.

-- Heat the oil in a frying pan or wok and stir fry the garlic, sesame seeds and chicken until chicken is lightly browned.
+- Heat the oil in a frying pan or wok and stir fry the chicken, garlic, sesame seeds, onion until chicken is lightly browned.

 - Add the green beans, onion, peppers and pineapple pieces to the chicken and stir fry for another 2-3 minutes.

 - Then add the pineapple juice, tomato puree, ginger and soy sauce to the stir fry, and cook for a few minutes until the sauce thickens.
 You can use cornflour to help thicken the sauce.

 - When the rice is cooked, serve it up.

 - 312 mg of sodium